department-of-veterans-affairs/va.gov-team/teams/vsp/teams/tools/frontend/cypress-migration-guide.md

 ## Things to Note <a name="things-to-note"></a>

 ### Automatic Waiting
-Cypress automatically waits for commands to execute before moving on to the next.
-This eliminates needing to use the timeout consts in `platform/testing/e2e/timeouts.js`.
-Cypress queues it's commands instead of running them synchronously, so doing something like [this](https://docs.cypress.io/guides/references/best-practices.html#Assigning-Return-Values) will not work.
+Cypress automatically waits for commands to execute before moving on to the next one.
+This eliminates the need to use the timeout constants in `platform/testing/e2e/timeouts.js`.

+Cypress queues its commands instead of running them synchronously, so doing something like [this](https://docs.cypress.io/guides/references/best-practices.html#Assigning-Return-Values) will not work.

 ### Third Party Plugins
 Cypress has many third party [plugins](https://docs.cypress.io/plugins/) available.
 If you find yourself needing to do something that isn't natively supported, there may be a plugin for it.